Skatinger/OSProject/README.md

 In order to run the client implementation, cd to the project folder and run `./build/ui <ip-addr>`.
 This will try to set up a connection to a server with ip the given IP address.
 If you are running the server locally, just enter `./build/ui`.
 The interace will guide you through the application.

 ## Running the test script
-Go to the /src/test folder and run `./testing.py`
+Go to the /src/test folder and run `./testing.py`.
+This may not work on non-linux machines.

 ## Exiting
 The server has to be stopped with ctrl + C. The client, on the other hand, will exit using the `quit` command.